 - Calle San Pedro 36, Aracena

-- Open from 12h to midnight Tues to Sunday
+- Open from 12 noon to midnight Tues to Sunday

 - Closed on Mondays

 One of the most typical things in Aracena are Piñonates.
 Sold in small bags they are like churros but smaller in size and are eaten cold.
-Usually eaten at Eastertime they are now so popular and are available all year round.
+Usually eaten at Eastertime, they became popular and can now be bought all year round.

 Don´t miss this when you are in the area Confiteria Rufino won´t dissapoint